suneeta-mall/fable-flow/docs/books/curious_cassie/curious_cassie_beach_ride_quests/book.md

-# 🌟 Cassie's Beach Science Adventure
+# 🌟 Cassie's Beach Adventure

 ![FableFlow - Where Stories Come to Life](docs/assets/logo_horizontal.svg){width=40%,align=center}---

-## *Newton's Laws in Motion*
+## *Discovering Newton's Amazing Ideas*

-**Perfect for 5-10 years (primary audience: 6-8 years)** 📚 **Created by Suneeta Mall with FableFlow** ✨
+**Perfect for 5-10 years** 📚 **Created by Suneeta Mall with FableFlow** ✨

 ---

 ## 🎉 Hey Kids!
 Are You Ready for an Adventure?

-Join Cassie and her little brother Caleb on an exciting trip to Cronulla Beach where every question leads to an amazing discovery!
-You'll learn why trees can't walk (well, most of them!), why balls behave mysteriously in moving cars, and how a scientist named Isaac Newton figured out the secrets of how everything moves.
-Get ready for bunny hops, skip counting, and mind-blowing experiments that'll make you see the world in a whole new way!
+Join Cassie on an exciting trip to the beach where everyday moments become science adventures!
+You'll discover why things fall down, how cars really move, and what makes rainbows appear.
+Get ready to see the world through curious eyes—just like the famous scientist Isaac Newton!

 ![Story Adventure](image_0.png){width=60%}